-(2) Any rules of procedure adopted by the Alternative Compliance Review Board shall be kept on file at the office of the Charlotte Planning, Design and Development Department, at the City Clerk's office, and posted on the financial impact on the member.
+- (2) Any rules of procedure adopted by the Alternative Compliance Review Board shall be kept on file at the office of the Charlotte Planning, Design and Development Department, at the City Clerk's office, and posted on the Department website. - (4) Alternative Compliance Review Board members shall not vote on recommendations regarding any zoning map or text amendment where the outcome of the matter being considered is reasonably likely to have a direct, substantial, and readily identifiable financial impact on the member.